 ‘Buy less, choose well’ Vivienne Westwood

-When I’m on holiday I love the feeling of living with only essential items and my favourite clothes and accessories.
-I’ve often wondered if decluttering my home would give me the same feelings of calmness and peace.
+When I’m on holiday I love the feeling of living with my favourite clothes, accessories and a few essential items, and I’ve often wondered if decluttering my home would give me the same feelings of calmness and peace.
 Like being on holiday all year round!

-When I moved into my apartment in 2011 I started letting go of the clutter.
-Then at the beginning in 2014 I drastically reduced my belongings to embrace a slightly more minimalist lifestyle.
+When I moved into my apartment in 2011, I started letting go of the things I no longer used or loved.
+Then at the beginning of 2014, I drastically reduced my belongings to embrace a slightly more minimalist lifestyle.
 A notion of cutting out the distractions and replacing them with time, space and room for thinking and creativity.
-I also stopped buying knick-knacks, bits and bobs, trinkets etc. The things I don’t really need.

 The declutter raised £109 for Helen and Douglas House, £123 for Sue Ryder and I’m waiting to hear from Cancer Research, where most of my stuff was donated.
-Further posts on decluttering, simple living and minimalism.
+To read more please visit my posts on decluttering, simple living and minimalism.

 Thank you for stopping by, I hope you have a gorgeous day!